-Information Document.
-In this case, AMC will reverse such invalid allotments in their records and communicate to investors.
-Refund Full allotment will be made to all valid applications received during continuous offer period.
-Refund of subscription money will be made to applicants without any return, in case applications are invalid or are rejected.
-An Account Statement containing the number of Units allotted will be issued within 5 business days from the date of allotment.
-The allotment of units is subject to realisation of the payment instrument/receipt of credit.
-The Trustee is entitled, in its sole and absolute discretion, to reject any Application.
-Further, the AMC/ Trustee reserves the right to reject any application post allotment or processing, if subsequently found invalid, contravention of any law or provisions of this Scheme Information Document.
-In this case, AMC will reverse such invalid allotments in their records and communicate to investors.
-Who can invest This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.
-The scheme units can be purchased by the following entities (subject to the applicable legislation/regulation governing such entities): 1.
-Adult individuals, either singly or jointly (not exceeding three), resident in India.
-2. Parents/Guardian on behalf of minors.
-3. Companies/ Domestic Corporate Bodies/ Public Sector Undertakings registered in India.
-4. Charitable, Religious or other Trusts authorised to invest in units of mutual funds.
-5. Banks, Financial Institutions and Investment Institutions.
-6. Non-Resident Indians (NRIs) and Overseas Citizen of India (OCI) (including erstwhile Person of Indian Origin card holders) on full repatriation basis and on non-repatriation basis but not (a) United States Persons within the meaning of Regulation 'S' under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada.
-7. Foreign institutional investors and their sub accounts on full repatriation basis/ Foreign Portfolio Investors (subject to RBI approval) and such other entities as may be permitted under SEBI (Foreign Portfolio Investors) Regulations, 2014, as amended from time to time.
-8. Hindu Undivided Family (HUF).
-9. Wakf Boards or Endowments / Societies / Co- operative societies / Association of Persons or Body of individuals (whether incorporated or not), Trusts and clubs authorised to invest in units of mutual funds.
-10. Sole Proprietorship, Partnership Firms, Limited Liability Partnerships (LLPs).
-11. Army/Air Force/Navy/Para-military funds and other eligible institutions.
-12. Scientific and/or industrial research organizations.
-13. Other Associations, Institutions, Bodies etc. authorized to invest in the units of mutual funds.
-14. Such other individuals/institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations.
-15. Mutual fund Schemes/ Alternative Investment Funds can also invest in the Scheme, subject to SEBI Regulations applicable from time to time.
+This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.

+The scheme units can be purchased by the following entities (subject to the applicable legislation/regulation governing such entities):

+- ascertain 1.
+Adult individuals, either singly or jointly (not exceeding three), resident in India. - 2.
+Parents/Guardian on behalf of minors. - Companies/ Domestic Corporate Bodies/ Public Sector Undertakings registered in India. - 4.
+Charitable, Religious or other Trusts authorised to invest in units of mutual funds. - 5.
+Banks, Financial Institutions and Investment Institutions. - 6.
+Non-Resident Indians (NRIs) and Overseas Citizen of India (OCI) (including erstwhile Person of Indian Origin card holders) on full repatriation basis and on non-repatriation basis but not (a) United States Persons within the meaning of Regulation 'S' under the United States Securities Act of 1933 or as defined by the U.S. Commodity Futures Trading Commission, as amended from time to time or (b) residents of Canada. - Foreign Portfolio Investors and such other entities as may be permitted under SEBI (Foreign Portfolio Investors) Regulations, 2019 and other applicable laws, as amended from time to time. - 8.
+Hindu Undivided Family (HUF). - Wakf Boards or Endowments / Societies / Cooperative societies / Association of Persons or Body of individuals (whether incorporated or not), Trusts and clubs authorised to invest in units of mutual funds. - Sole Proprietorship, Partnership Firms, Limited Liability Partnerships (LLPs). - Army/Air Force/Navy/Para-military funds and other eligible institutions. - 12.
+Scientific and/or industrial research organizations. - 13.
+Other Associations, Institutions, Bodies etc. authorized to invest in the units of mutual funds. - 14.
+Such other individuals/institutions/body corporate etc., as may be decided by the AMC from time to time, so long as wherever applicable they are in conformity with SEBI Regulations. - 15.
+Mutual fund Schemes/ Alternative Investment Funds can also invest in the Scheme, subject to SEBI Regulations applicable from time to time.

 Units of the schemes of Franklin Templeton Mutual Fund is an eligible investment for charitable and religious trusts under the provisions of Section 11(5)(xii) of the Income Tax Act, 1961, read with Rule 17C of the Income Tax Rules, 1962.

 In view of the individual nature of implications, the investors are advised to consult their own advisors to ascertain if they are eligible to invest in the scheme as per the laws applicable to them and whether the scheme is suitable for their risk profile.
-Who cannot invest The below mentioned persons/entities shall not be eligible to invest in the Scheme, if such persons/entities are: 1.
-United States Person (U.S. person) as defined under the extant laws of the United States of America, except the following: The term "U.S. person" means any person that is a U.S. person within the meaning of Regulation S under the